diagrams/diagrams-doc/doc/manual.rst

      origin*.
 So if you want the padding to be equal on all sides, use `center` first or use `frame` as described next.

-* `frame` increases the envelope in all directions by a given amount measued in local coordinates.
+* `frame` increases the envelope in all directions by a given amount measured in local coordinates.

   For example,